mickymacirl/CI-P4-ICSB/README.md

 ### User Story - As a developer, I must set up static files and folders so that the project images, CSS and JavaScript work on the website

-The developer needs to set up static files and folders for the project images, CSS, and JavaScript to function correctly on the website.
-This user story is necessary for the website to work properly and have a cohesive design.
+The goal of this user story is to properly set up static files and folders within the project so that the images, CSS and JavaScript will be displayed and function correctly on the website.
+This user story is essential for ensuring users' cohesive and visually appealing website experience.

 Implementation of Static Files